jmbiel/cs411-Proj/README.md

         3. Reviews

     How: Utilize uber movement data to determine which places are in highly frequented areas.
 Use yelp API to access reviews - potentially do lexical analysis to look for key words that the user prefers.
 Use Boston public dataset of all bars, restuarants, and clubs - this is a static dataset that may be used for join operations at some point in the development of the project.

+### 2) Investment Portfolio Recommendations:
+    Goal: Profile the user to determine their level of risk adversity.
+Based on this, recommend investment portfolios and show live feed of how each one is trending.

+    How: Use facebook and amazon to profile the user and determine their level of risk adversity.
+Use Yahoo Finance to recommend a portfolio balanced with stocks, short term reserves, and bonds.